11th March, 2020

 Big data security threats are nothing new.
 We continue to see conversations and articles surrounding IoT, Edge computing and 5G on a daily basis and current trends suggest these concepts will only become more integrated in our daily lives.
 This will inevitably create more data, requiring larger areas to store the amassed data.

-Every device connecting to the internet can be considered an endpoint device and each device which has an associated IP address will inevitably create some form of data.
+Every device connecting to the internet can be considered an endpoint device and each device that has an associated IP address will inevitably create some form of data.
 The data being created on a daily basis is enormous with predictions that by 2020 there will be 40x more bytes of data than there are stars in the observable universe and therefore increases the amount of data security threats.

 But the fact remains; vast amounts of data is being generated, it needs to be accessible and it needs to be stored.
-Two main solutions currently exist for storing big data; on premises data lakes or cloud-based solutions.
+Two main solutions currently exist for storing big data; on-premises data lakes or cloud-based solutions.

-Whilst access and physical security to on premises data lakes are easy enough to maintain, the key issues it faces are maintenance costs, which inevitably increase as your gain more data and scalability.
+Whilst access and physical security to on-premises data lakes are easy enough to maintain, the key issues it faces are maintenance costs, which inevitably increase as your gain more data and scalability.
 What happens when you have more data than your data lake can contain?
-There will always be a limit to on premises space and it is not always possible to expand in accordance with the growth of the technological market.
+There will always be a limit to on-premises space and it is not always possible to expand in accordance with the growth of the technological market.